 The department review committee comprises at least three faculty members who have earned CFS and, whenever possible, the rank aspired to by the faculty member under review.
 The department chair appoints the committee and its chair.
-The committee conducts a thorough review of the faculty member's fulfillment of professional responsibilities defined in the position description.
+The committee conducts a thorough review of the faculty member's teaching, scholarship, and citizenship.
+The department committee and the department chair are in the best position to contextualize the portfolio with respect to disciplinary norms.
+That context gives critical guidance to subsequent reviewers unfamiliar with the faculty member's academic culture.
 The department chair neither attends nor participates in meetings of the department review committee.